Medical Coder - Certified

 Note: Supplemental application must be submitted with employment application.

 Experience: One year of experience in an acute-care hospital or health care facility with experience in medical coding or medical records.
-Experience as a medical coder of inpatient records in an acute care hospital setting is highly preferred.

 Certification: Possession of a current Certified Coding Specialist (CCS) certificate issued by the American Health Information Management Association or Certified Professional Coder (CPC) certificate issued by the American Academy of Professional Coders.